popphp/docs/getting_started/controllers.rst

 When building your controller classes by extending the abstract controller class, you can define the methods that represent the actions that will be executed on the matched route.
-Here's an example of what a basic controller might look like:
+Here's an example of what a basic controller might look like for a web application:

 .. code-block:: php